History of rugby union in Scotland: 1946-1973

 Official internationals resumed in the 1946–7 season.
 In the Spring of 1946, Scotland played and defeated a strong New Zealand and Forces team.

 The period after World War II was not a successful one for Scotland.
-In 1951, the touring Springboks massacred Scotland 44-0 scoring nine tries, a then record defeat.
-Scotland suffered 17 successive defeats between February 1951 and February 1955, scored only 54 points in these 17 games: 11 tries, six conversions, and four penalties.
+In 1951, the touring Springboks massacred Scotland 44-0, scoring nine tries, a then record defeat.
+Scotland suffered 17 successive defeats between February 1951 and February 1955, scoring only 54 points in these 17 games: 11 tries, six conversions, and four penalties.

 The teams from 1955 to 1963 were an improvement.
-There were no win over England, but three of the games were drawn and only twice was the margin of defeat more than a single.
-1964 was a good year for Scotland New Zealand were held to a 0–0 draw, the last international match in which no points were scored.
-The Calcutta Cup was won 15–6, the first time since 1950 and they shared the Five Nations title in 1964 with Wales.
+There were no wins over England, but three of the games were drawn, and only twice was the margin of defeat more than a single point.
+1964 was a good year for Scotland.
+New Zealand were held to a 0–0 draw, the last international match in which no points were scored.
+The Calcutta Cup was won 15–6, the first time since 1950, and they shared the Five Nations title in 1964 with Wales.

-In 1971 the SRU appointed Bill Dickinson as their head coach, after years of avoidance, as it was their belief that rugby should remain an amateur sport.
+In 1971, the SRU appointed Bill Dickinson as their head coach, after years of avoidance, as it was their belief that rugby should remain an amateur sport.
 He was officially designated as an "adviser to the captain".

-Scotland were the first of the Home Unions to run a truly nationwide club league.
+Scotland was the first of the Home Unions to run a truly nationwide club league.
 This was introduced in 1973 and still flourishes today with several of the country's original clubs still very much in evidence, such as Heriots, West of Scotland, Watsonians and the famous 'border' clubs such as Gala, Hawick, Jed-Forest, Kelso and Melrose.
-However the advent of professionalism saw Scotland's District championship abandoned and two (later three) 'Super Districts' formed, which have resulted in the top players generally being unavailable for their clubs.
+However, the advent of professionalism saw Scotland's District championship abandoned and two (later three) 'Super Districts' formed, which have resulted in the top players generally being unavailable for their clubs.
 These teams play in international club competitions such as the Heineken Cup and the Celtic League.